Skip to main content

 DevOps Security: An Overview of Challenges and Best Practices

-DevOps has been empowering IT organizations with a highly collaborative environment and high-speed product delivery over the last few years.
+Over the last few years, DevOps has been empowering IT organizations with a highly collaborative environment and high-speed product delivery.

-It is that agility and ability to ensure short release cycles that made DevOps as the favorite technology solution for many IT firms.
+That agility and ability to ensure short-release cycles made DevOps the favorite technology solution for many IT firms.

 Many companies are already enjoying this increased collaborative approach of DevOps in their digital transformation journey.

-While, a few are in the process of making it and a few others are yet to realize the DevOps potential.
+A few are in the process of making it, and a few others have yet to realize the DevOps potential.

-However, all in common have a single concern that ‘how DevOps deals with security?’ and ‘Is Secure DevOps possible?’.
+However, all in common have a single concern: ‘how does DevOps deal with security?’ and ‘Is Secure DevOps possible?’.

 Let’s deal with these questions: First by understanding ‘Security Challenges in DevOps?’ and Next by ‘Identifying DevOps Security Best Practices’